 Why do we set goals?
 For fun?
 Um … NOOOO!
 We set goals for one reason only – CHANGE.
 We want to change our bodies, our health, our financial status, our profession, our living situation, our marriage, our children’s behaviors, on and on and on.
 The problem is our heart wants to change – to make our lives better.
 It’s our bodies on the other hand that are totally fine with the way things have been going.

 Professional goal slayers have the same problem, too.
 They just know if they don’t make goal-setting a priority, they’ll stay the same.
-And for some of us that’s a terrifying thought.
+And for some of us, that’s a terrifying thought.
 For me, I know the visions deep inside of me and for me to keep going year after year staying exactly the same is like having a reoccurring nightmare.
 It’s not that I don’t love my life.
 Not at all!
 I just see what’s ahead for my entire family and I’m so excited to keep moving forward on this journey – together.

 4. They Harness the Power of Focus

-When you set your goals, there shouldn’t been 10 unrelated goals for you to focus on all at the same time.
+When you set your goals, there shouldn’t be 10 unrelated goals for you to focus on all at the same time.
 Putting your energy and focus on one goal or a few related goals will dramatically increase your success.
 That’s because our minds tend to think change is the enemy due to the stress it creates.
 If you start piling on all this change all of a sudden, your body will start to revolt.

 There’s a great acronym for focus that fits perfect here: Follow One Course Until Successful.
 I just need to add one distinction – we shouldn’t just follow “one” course but that one course must be “your” one course.
 But the point is making sure to focus on one thing at a time.
-This is very powerful and helps to lock in on one goal until it’s completed or it’s become habit.
+This is very powerful and helps to lock in on one goal until it’s completed or it’s become a habit.
 Then you’re free to move on to the next one.

 5. They Decide to Stop Being Lazy